jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 to configure for the dVRK:

 * In tab "Ethernet", change MTU to 3000.
-The default is 1500 and is not enough if you have a full da Vinci (2 MTMS, 3 PSMs, ECM and SUJ).
+The default is 1500 and is not enough if you have a full da Vinci (2 MTMs, 3 PSMs, ECM and SUJ).
 * In tab "IPv4 Settings", change "method" to "Link-Local Only"

-MacOS
+macOS
 =====

-Running the dVRK on MacOS is experimental and not that useful.
-This being said, there is no network configuration required on MacOS.
+Running the dVRK on macOS is experimental and not that useful.
+This being said, there is no network configuration required on macOS.
 Somehow the OS figures out that the adapter should be configured for Link-Local by itself.